Michael Bluejay’s

 Best AA NiMH batteries

 Some readers want my personal recommendations, but the experience of thousands of customers on Amazon is more reliable data than just one person's experience.
-(For the same reason, don't ask for recommendations for contractors on Nextdoor; one or two neighbors' opinions isn't nearly as authoritative as dozens to hundreds on Yelp.)
-Also, I used to recommend a brand I had a good experience with, but those batteries died after a few years (after only dozens of charge cycles).
-So now, please enjoy this survey of the highest-rated AA cells on Amazon that I did in July 2020.
+(For the same reason, don't ask for recommendations for contractors on Nextdoor; one or two neighbors' opinions isn't nearly as authoritative as dozens to hundreds on Yelp, even after factoring in a small percentage of possibly fake reviews.)
+Also, I used to recommend a brand I initially had a good experience with, but those batteries then died after a few years (after only dozens of charge cycles), making me regret my rec.
+So now, please enjoy this survey of the highest-rated AA cells on Amazon that I did:

 Best NiMH AA batteries